 Friday and Saturday: 10 a.m. - 6 p.m.

-Library policy is set by a Board of Trustees: seven citizens appointed jointly by the Colorado Springs City Council and El Paso County Commissioners for a maximum of two five-year terms.
+PPLD’s Board of Trustees consists of seven members from the community who govern the budget and set Library policy.
+The citizen volunteers are appointed jointly by the Colorado Springs City Council and El Paso County Commissioners for a maximum of two five-year terms.